Diffusion Means in Geometric Spaces: Background

-The notion of a Brownian motion extends to Riemannian manifolds, where they can be characterized in numerous ways.
-One way is through the heat kernel, because the minimal heat kernel is the transition density of a Brownian motion.
+The notion of Brownian motion extends to Riemannian manifolds, where it can be characterized in numerous ways.
+One way is through the minimal heat kernel, as it is the transition density of a Brownian motion.
 The heat kernel is the fundamental solution to the heat equation $\frac{d}{dt}u(x,y,t) = \frac{1}{2}\Delta_x u(x,y,t)$ where $\Delta$ is the Laplace Beltrami operator on $\cM$.
 The heat equation is not guaranteed to have a unique solution or any solutions at all.
-In order to ensure existence, we will only consider stochastically complete manifolds as defined in the following definition.
-See \cite{hsu_stochastic_2002} for more detail. \begin{definition} A Riemannian manifold $\cM$ is said to be \emph{stochastically complete} if there exists a minimal solution $p$ of the heat equation $\frac{d}{dt}u(x,y,t) = \frac{1}{2}\Delta_x u(x,y,t)$ satisfying $\int_\cM p(x,y,t)dy = 1$ for all $x\in\cM$ and $t>0$.
-We say that $p$ is the \emph{minimal heat kernel} of $\cM$. \end{definition} Some of the more important properties of the minimal heat kernel, that we will be using throughout the paper, include: \begin{enumerate} \item $p$ is strictly positive and $p\in \mathcal{C}^\infty(\cM\times \cM \times \R_+)$. \item Symmetry of the first two variables: $p(x,y,t)=p(y,x,t)$. \item $p$ is the transition density function of Brownian motion on $\cM$. \end{enumerate} Being the transition density of a Brownian motion, the heat kernel acts as a density of a generalized normal distribution on which we will base our maximum likelihood analysis method in the following section.
+In order to ensure existence, we only consider stochastically complete manifolds as defined in the following definition.
+See \citet{hsu_stochastic_2002} for more detail. \begin{definition} A Riemannian manifold $\cM$ is said to be \emph{stochastically complete} if there exists a minimal solution $p$ of the heat equation $\frac{d}{dt}u(x,y,t) = \frac{1}{2}\Delta_x u(x,y,t)$ satisfying $\int_\cM p(x,y,t)dy = 1$ for all $x\in\cM$ and $t>0$.
+We say that $p$ is the \emph{minimal heat kernel} of $\cM$. \end{definition} Some of the more important properties of the minimal heat kernel, that we will be using throughout the paper, include: \begin{enumerate} \item $p$ is strictly positive and $p\in \mathcal{C}^\infty(\cM\times \cM \times \R_+)$. \item Symmetry of the first two variables: $p(x,y,t)=p(y,x,t)$. \item $p$ is the transition density function of Brownian motion on $\cM$. \end{enumerate} Being the transition density of a Brownian motion, the heat kernel serves as a density of a generalized normal distribution on which we base our maximum likelihood method in the following section.